Sudell's frog: Distribution

-The trilling frog is found throughout the central Australian deserts in a band encompassing South Australia and Western Australia; it is remarkable in its toleration for arid environments.
+The trilling frog is found throughout the central Australian deserts in a band encompassing South Australia, Northern Territory and Western Australia; it is remarkable in its toleration for arid environments.
 Frogs commonly called Sudell's frog have a more easterly distribution.

 Ecology and behaviour

 Sudell's frog inhabits ponds, dams, ditches, clay pans or any still water in woodland, shrubland, and disturbed areas (including farmland).
 Males make a short trilling sound while floating in water after heavy rains, which flood the breeding area, from late winter through to autumn.
 The species is an adapted burrower and will often spend periods of time underground to avoid drought conditions.

 About 600 eggs are laid in a clump entwined among vegetation near the surface, however will sink if disturbed.
 Hatching occurs about 3 days after laying and tadpoles are plump and large reaching about 77 mm (at about stage 40).
 The tadpoles often overwinter and metamorphs measure from about 20 to 30mm in length.

 The trilling frog is adapted to desert conditions and can spend years without having to surface, buried deep underground with their glands under the skin full of water.
 Trilling frogs will commonly dig themselves to the surface at the beginning of the late summer rains.
 There are stories that to prevent death by thirst, Indigenous Australians could catch these frogs by cleverly stamping on the right patch of ground to simulate thunder or falling rain, causing the frogs to surface where they could then be made to give up their stored moisture.
 These frogs will spend a few weeks calling nightly while floating in or sitting at the edge of rainwater filled claypans, puddles and waterholes.

 They eat the numerous insects accompanying the rains and lay eggs in drawn out clumps, often wrapped around snags in the water.
 The tadpoles mature very quickly.

 Like most Australian frogs, the trilling frog is an opportunistic predator and so the diet of the species consists mostly of any desert dwelling insects and reptiles small enough to fit in its mouth.
 In some areas it is the only ground living vertebrate collected.